 In an ideal surrogacy, selective reduction or termination of embryos is unnecessary.
 An embryo implants safely into a surrogate’s uterus and begins to develop as it should.
 The continuation of the pregnancy holds no undue risk to the surrogate or the baby the embryo will become.

 - A fetus has life-threatening disabilities or developmental issues: Even if an embryo passes genetic testing, genetic or congenital malformations can occur.
 Intended parents may make the tough decision to terminate a pregnancy if they are aware a fetus will not be able to survive on its own after birth.
-Other intended parents will choose to terminate for non-life-threatening conditions, but these terms will be decided upon in your surrogacy contract.
+Other intended parents will choose to terminate for non-life-threatening conditions, but these terms will be in your surrogacy contract.

-Remember, when it comes to surrogacy, all parties involved are working toward the best chances of success possible.
+Remember, when it comes to surrogacy, all parties involved are working toward the best chance of success.
 In some situations, this involves selective reduction or termination of embryos.
-Before you become a surrogate, you must understand this — and thoroughly research to determine whether it is a procedure you are comfortable with and if it is allowed in your state.
+Before becoming a surrogate, you must determine whether this is a procedure you are comfortable with and if it is allowed in your state.